shuo-young/Hyperion/README.md

    - `ground_truth`: the running output on ground truth dataset.

-   - `wild`: the running output on wild dataset
+   - `wild`: the running output on wild dataset.

+   - We also show details obout missing or wronly reported cases, combining with a real-world case study.

 ### Some other Utils